23 Balance the data-to-ink ratio

 The idea that distinguishing between data and non-data ink may be useful was popularized by Edward Tufte in his book “The Visual Display of Quantitative Information” (Tufte 2001).
 Tufte introduces the concept of the “data–ink ratio”, which he defines as the “proportion of a graphic’s ink devoted to the non-redundant display of data-information.”
-He then writes:
+He then writes (emphasis mine):

 Maximize the data–ink ratio, within reason.

-In Figure 20.2, I am using an open background grid and no aixs lines or frame around the plot panel.
+In Figure 23.2, I am using an open background grid and no axis lines or frame around the plot panel.
 I like this design because it conveys to the reader that range of possible data values extends beyond the axis limits.
-For example, even though Figure 20.2 shows no athlete taller than 210 cm, such an athlete could conceivably exist.
-However, some authors prefer to delineate the extent of the plot panel, by drawing a frame around it (Figure 20.4).
+For example, even though Figure 23.2 shows no athlete taller than 210 cm, such an athlete could conceivably exist.
+However, some authors prefer to delineate the extent of the plot panel, by drawing a frame around it (Figure 23.4).
 Both options are reasonable, and which is preferable is primarily a matter of personal opinion.
 One advantage of the framed version is that it clearly separates the legend from the plot panel.

 Gridlines in the background of a plot can help the reader discern specific data values and compare values in one part of a plot to values in another part.
 At the same time, gridlines can add visual noise, in particular when they are prominent or densely spaced.
 Reasonable people can disagree about whether to use a grid or not, and if so how to format it and how densely to space it.
 Throughout this book I am using a variety of different grid styles, to highlight that there isn’t necessarily one best choice.